TSOM/Crimelike/README.md

 >If this readme is unclear in any way, go send me a PM or post on the forums about what I should add.

-###About
-Imported from abandoned SourceForge game "Crimelike" that can be found here: https://sourceforge.net/projects/crimelike/.